HIGHLIGHTS

 Both phones sport the same 6.74-inch display.
 They also share an HD+ (1600 x 720 pixels) resolution, which is fairly standard for devices in this price segment.

 Where they differ is in the panel technology.
 The Pulse comes with a TFT IPS panel, which struggles with viewing angles.
 The Nova, meanwhile, opts for a more conventional LCD panel.
 In addition, the Pulse has a 90Hz refresh rate, while the Nova goes up to 120Hz.
-That’s pretty solid for budget phones, especially since most are still stuck at 60Hz.

 Brightness, however, is a weak point on both.
 With a typical brightness of 450 nits (and dipping to around 400 nits at minimum), outdoor visibility takes a noticeable hit; using these phones under direct sunlight won’t be a pleasant experience.

-ALSO READ: Best Phones Under 20,000 in Nepal (February 2026 Updated)
+ALSO READ: Best Phones Under 20,000 in Nepal (April 2026 Updated)

 Hardware

 So, performance-wise, Ai+ Nova still does not feel out of place.
 However, the rest of its specs don’t quite line up with the competition.
-But the dedicated microSD card slot with support for expansion up to 1TB that we get on both phones is pretty sweet and always a welcome.
+But the dedicated microSD card slot with support for up to 1TB that we get on both phones is pretty sweet and always welcome.

 Camera